-Kristen Hildum, a retired teacher and school librarian, owns a bookshop with her family and it is uniquely situated in a vintage Airstream in the ViBe District of Virginia Beach, Virginia.
-(Learn more about the shop and how you can order books delivered to your home, including audio and e-books as well as uniquely curated gift boxes for friends, family or yourself here) She is also a founding member of Edjacent, both as a creative inspiration and supporter, and by providing physical space for Edjacent to exist and grow.
+Kristen Hildum, a retired teacher and school librarian, owns a bookshop with her family that is uniquely situated in a vintage Airstream in the ViBe District of Virginia Beach, Virginia.
+(Learn more about the shop and how you can order books delivered to your home, including audio and e-books as well as uniquely curated gift boxes for friends, family ,or yourself here.)
+She is also a founding member of Edjacent, as a creative inspiration and supporter, and by providing physical space for Edjacent to exist and grow.

 This change was not just the opportunity to realize a new norm for me, but rather felt like a visceral loss.
 We were all forced to change the way we do business.
 If you are a classroom teacher, you figured out how to encourage, scaffold support, engage, listen and care for your students in a whole new way.
 If you are feeling a sense of loss and helplessness, then please know it is because you are a professional educator of the highest regard.
 You feel a visceral loss as well.

 Take some time to reflect on these feelings and you might find that you are able to identify (for the first time), your true calling.
 As I reflected on my entire career I considered why this detour may be causing such an emotional reaction (aside from the fact that this a worldwide pandemic) and it hit me.
 The most enjoyable, satisfying aspect of every single one of my jobs over the past 30 years has been placing the right book in people’s hands.
 Like the runner who gets that adrenaline rush at mile 10 (so I’ve heard) I too get a tremendous thrill when I foster the acquisition of the perfect book!